Skip to Main Content

 • Don't share personally identifiable information such as addresses, emails, birthdays, passwords, etc. Also, while chat AIs can seem conversational you do not want to divulge any private information that you might share with a therapist, doctor, or other trusted human confidant.

-• Don't enter workplace data classified as confidential (Levels 1 and 2, including non-public research data, financial data, human resources records, student records, etc.) into publicly available Generative AI tools, in accordance with the University’s Information Security Policy.
+• Don't enter workplace data classified as confidential (Levels 1 and 2, including non-public research data, financial data, human resources records, student records, etc.) into publicly available generative AI tools, in accordance with the University’s Information Security Policy.

 • If using AI tools to summarize meeting minutes or write emails, remove any information that could identify you or your colleagues.